1917–18 Syracuse Orangemen basketball team

 The 1917–18 Syracuse Orangemen basketball team represented Syracuse University in intercollegiate basketball during the 1917–18 season.
-The team finished the season with a 16–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The team finished the season with a 16–1 record and was retroactively named the national champion by the Helms Athletic Foundation.
+In addition, the team was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 Joe Schwarzer was retroactively named a 1918 NCAA All-American for his play this season.